wrhodges1986/extinct-mammals/README.md

 #### `POST /`
   * saves a new Mammal model based on the fields given in the JSON request

+###Step 3: Insert some data
+* Using your new API and the wikipedia article, add some extinct mammals: http://en.wikipedia.org/wiki/List_of_extinct_mammals

 ##Day Two
-###Step 3: Break up your project into multiple modules
+###Step 4: Break up your project into multiple modules
 * (You can use https://gist.github.com/fwielstra/1025038 as a good example)
 * Create an api.js to hold your `get` and `post` calls
 * Create a mammal.js that contains the schema and model creation for `Mammal`